Tedlion/llvm-project/clang-tools-extra/class-wrapper/README.md

 ### Hash function design:
 #### Problems with clang::ODRHash:
-- The hash value for RecordDecl Type is not calculated. i.e., if struct A is inconsistent, the hash value of a struct contains a field of struct A may have same hash value among all module types.
+The hash value for RecordDecl Type is not calculated. i.e., if struct A is inconsistent, the hash value of a struct contains a field of struct A may have same hash value among all module types.
+Similar problems may happen to functions.

+#### Solutions:
+We judge two symbols are consistent if and only if the following two conditions are satisfied simultaneously:
+- Their proprocesser result (after macro replacement) is exactly the same.
+- All symbols they relie on are consistent.

 ## Dependency Chains:
 ### Why necessary?